 How to Write Covered Calls – An Aggressive Strategy

-When we write covered calls one way of doing it is to sell out-of-the-money (OTM) call options over purchased stocks or futures.
-The normal manner in which this is done, is to own a specific number of shares equivalent to the number of option contracts you will sell.
-For example, since one option contract in the USA cover 100 shares, you might purchase 1,000 shares and sell 10 call option contracts at exercise prices above the share price on date of purchase.
+When we write covered calls one way of doing it is to sell out-of-the-money (OTM) call options over-purchased stocks or futures.
+The normal manner in which this is done is to own a specific number of shares equivalent to the number of option contracts you will sell.
+For example, since one option contract in the USA cover 100 shares, you might purchase 1,000 shares and sell 10 call option contracts at exercise prices above the share price on the date of purchase.

 The premium you receive when you write covered calls OTM is designed to offset any capital losses should the share price fall after purchase.
 In such cases, you can buy them back cheaply, then sell more calls at a lower exercise price, bringing in more premium.
 But you’ll also have less capital gain on the shares should the price recover.

 To illustrate, let’s take a look at Cisco Systems shares (CSCO).
 As at the date of writing, Cisco shares closed at $17.60.
 We look at a chart and notice an “inverted head and shoulder” pattern, which signals a possible impending price reversal.